ivangeevo/tough_environment/## CHANGELOG.md

 # 0.11.1
 + Added a new LootConditionType "DESTROYED_BY_EXPLOSION" that explicitly checks whether a block was destroyed by an explosion.
 + Fixed loot tables for all stone block types to properly drop loot for primitive chisels since the bug from last update's loot table code refactoring.
-+ Updated the mod to BTWR: Shared Library 0.56
++ Updated the mod to BTWR: Shared Library 0.56+ Changed configuration options for server settings to be handled with Supermartijn642's Config Lib instead of Cloth Config API, which is used only for client side config options.
+This makes all setings from the mod to require world reload when changing them and also having to change them from the .toml file in the "config" folder of your world

 # 0.11
 + Changed(and hopefully fixed) some clay blocks in the world generation that weren't getting properly replaced with Tough Environment's "Dirt Clay" block.